RetroAchievements/docs-archive/README.md

 ### cloning the repo

-After installing the dependencies, open a terminal and clone the repo with this command:
+Clone the repo with this command:

 ```
 git clone --depth 1 --recursive https://github.com/RetroAchievements/docs